dimanikulin/dimanikulin/incubator/WhatILearnedAsSoftwareDeveloper.md

 - Description
 - Scaner

-So the **FVA software** created or updated these files during import new files to photo album.
-Keeping the internal metadata in this approach did not give good flexibility and maintainability.
+However, this approach of storing metadata at the file system level had limitations in terms of flexibility and maintainability.
-So adding one column in **folderDescription.json** or **description.csv** could cause whole photo album file system structure to update.
+Adding or modifying a column in **folderDescription.json** or **description.csv** would require updating the entire photo album file system structure.

-And it was decided to move all **folderDescription.json** and **description.csv** to **SQLlite** database.
+To address these limitations, the decision was made to move the **folderDescription.json** and **description.csv** files to an **SQLite** database.
-The scheme has been created to keep the same information as **folderDescription.json** and **description.csv** did keep.
+The database schema was designed to store the same information as before.
-The **FVA software** created **SQL** updates to **DB** during import new files to photo album and all those **SQL** updates were kept to create **SQL** at any time.
+During the import of new files to the photo album, the **FVA software** created **SQL** updates to the database.
+These **SQL** updates were saved to be able to recreate the **SQL** at any time.

-But again keeping the internal metadata in this approach did not give good flexibility and maintainability.
-So merging one folder in photo album to another caused significant change of **SQL** updates.
+Although this approach improved flexibility and maintainability compared to the file system approach, merging folders in the photo album still caused significant changes in the **SQL** updates.

-Finally it was decided to move all information in one **CSV** file.
+Finally, it was decided to consolidate all the information into a single **CSV** file for **internal metadata**.
-That **internal metadata** file does not keep information in which folder a file is kept.
+This **CSV** file does not keep track of which folder a file is stored in, allowing for easier merging of folders without issues.
-So merging one folder in photo album to another does not cause an issue.
-Still the duplication of information takes place because for all files in one folder common information is just copied.
+However, it results in some duplication of information since common information for all files in a folder is simply copied.

-"*And what did you learn?*" you might ask,
+"*And what did you learn?*" you might ask.
-"*Before implementation you need to think how easly you will maintain the product changes!*"
+The lesson learned is that before implementation, it is crucial to consider how easily you will maintain product changes.

+The history of internal metadata formats in FVA Software demonstrates the importance of designing a system architecture that is flexible and maintainable from the start.

 # References
 | # | Name                 | Source                | Release date           |  Author                 | Description   |